Published: September 17, 2017

 Here are examples of questions you can ask yourself:

-Despite it doesn’t take much money and time to develop mobile apps for conferences and other occasions, don’t take this carelessly.
+Despite it doesn’t take much money and time to develop conference or event apps, don’t take this carelessly.
 Your development team will need about 8-10 weeks to deliver a pixel-perfect customized application, so you have to start all preparations even earlier.

-Moreover, don’t forget to run a promotional campaign at least a few weeks before the event.
+Moreover, don’t forget to run a promotional campaign for at least a few weeks before the event.
 One of the main reasons why attendees don’t install the application is because they just have no idea that it exists.
-Make sure you solve this problem on time and not after your app development finishes!
+Make sure you solve this marketing problem on time and not after your app development finishes!

 No doubt it’s handy for users to have all necessary info (like a schedule or a program) on a mobile application.
 Yet, if the list of features ends at this point, do not expect your attendees to check it oftentimes.